 Looking for some simple ways to foster faith in your family?
 If so, stick around for some practical and creative ideas on ways to incorporate your faith into your daily living.

 We all have a million things we want to teach my kids, right?
 From good manners to reading, writing, and arithmetic.
 We have things we want to equip our kid with before they leave our home; knowledge, wisdom, self regulation, life skills, the list goes on.

 The thought of covering everything is often accompanied with a sense of ‘where do I even start’?

 Prioritize Faith Building in your family

-I was talking with my sister- in-law last week, and she shared that she starts their homeschool day with the things that are most important.
+I was talking with my sister- in-law last week, and she shared that she starts every homeschool day with the things that are most important.
 The things that she would want her kids to know if today was her last opportunity to teach them.

-It didn’t take long for me to pinpoint my top priority.
-I want my kids to know God…
+For me, I want my kids to know God…

 To feel anchored in this life…to have a place to go for answers and a safe place to share their hurts.
 A place of joy and peace.
 A place of purpose.

 I thought it would be a good challenge to come up with some practical ways I could incorporate faith into our day to day.
 Perhaps your family could benefit as well.